bgplab/bgplab/basic/1-session/index.md

 ## Configuration Tasks

+* Start BGP routing process with AS number 65000
-Configure an EBGP session using the following parameters:
+* Configure an EBGP session using the following parameters:

 | neighbor IP address | neighbor AS number |
 |--------------------:|-------------------:|